 - Your gums will bleed often and become inflamed.

 Bacteria are all over the place.
 The most common place?
 Inside your mouth.
 There are billions of bacteria taking up residence there all the time.
 This is where the bacteria plant themselves in your gums and wreak havoc by causing periodontal disease.
-This destroys your gums and all the tissues that hold your teeth in and will even do a number on your bones as well.
-Your oral health is extremely important!
-Baking soda can really help!

 The most common disease when it comes to dental that affects people with diabetes is periodontal disease.
 This can affect more than 20% of people who are diagnosed.
 And as you age, your risk for gum issues increases in you don’t have control over your blood sugar levels.
 If you’re careful with infections then they will cause your blood sugars to skyrocket.